Social Work Degrees, Schools, and Careers in Nevada

 Researching the social work education landscape in Nevada is quite easy.
 There are two schools in the state -- the University of Nevada, Las Vegas and the University of Nevada, Reno -- that offer accredited social work degrees according to the Council on Social Work Education.
 Both schools began offering social work degrees in 1974 when the respective Bachelor of Social Work (BSW) degree programs each received accreditation.
 Neither school began offering a Master's of Social Work (MSW) degree programs until the 1990s.
 UNLV was first as it had its MSW degree program accredited in 1990 while UNR had to wait until 1991 before it received accreditation for its program.

-According to the United States Bureau of Labor Statistics, the professional social work industry is relatively large considering the state only has two urban areas -- Las Vegas and Reno -- where the vast majority of the social workers in the state are employed.
-As of May 2014, Nevada was home to a little more than 4,000 professional social workers.
-The vast majority of those social workers are child, family, and school social workers (3,030) but there are also approximately 460 healthcare social workers, 440 substance abuse social workers and 240 specialty social workers that are also employed across the state.
-Nevada pays its social workers so well that healthcare social workers are paid the 4th-highest annual average salary in the country ($62,300).
-The range of salaries in the profession falls between $47,600 for child and family social workers and $65,600 for specialty social workers.
+According to the United States Bureau of Labor Statistics (BLS), the professional social work industry is relatively large considering the state only has two urban areas -- Las Vegas and Reno -- where the vast majority of the social workers in the state are employed.
+As of May 2022, Nevada is home to a little more than 6,000 professional social workers.
+The vast majority of those social workers are child, family, and school social workers (3,560) but there are also approximately 1,290 healthcare social workers, 820 mental health and substance abuse social workers and 550 specialty social workers that are also employed across the state.
+Nevada pays its social workers so well that healthcare social workers are paid the ninth highest annual average salary in the country ($69,940).
+The range of salaries in the profession falls between $54,760 for mental health and substance abuse social workers and $71,820 for specialty social workers.

 The Nevada Board of Examiners for Social Workers is obviously the organization in Nevada responsible for approving licensure for social work licensure in the state.
 It approves three levels of licensure.
 The licenses are: